 40 hours x $2 per hour = $80 gross retro pay owed to Owen

-Let’s Wrap It Up: Take The Pain Out Of Retroactive Pay
+Let’s Wrap It Up: Take The Pain Out Of Retro Pay

 Payroll mistakes aren’t common, but they do happen.
 In most cases, it’s an accident.